Itonomy/magento2-product-visibillitygrid/README.md

 - Updated to version 1.0.2 bugfixes and moving "is_visible_in_cat" to subselect
 - Updated to version 1.0.3 bugfixes PHPCS feedback "echo 'a'"
 - Updated to version 1.0.4 bugfixes DI compile error
+- Updated to version 1.0.5 Update for webshop not using flat tables

 ## Credits